choochootrain23/choochootrain23/README.md

-# Hi 👋, I'm Terence!
+# Hii 👋, I'm Terence!

+---

 ## 🌐 About Me
-🎓 Year: Sophomore at NTU pursuing a Degree in **Computer Engineering**
+🎓 Sophomore at NTU studying a Bachelor's Degree in **Computer Engineering**

 ---